Successful SaaS Email Marketing Examples: What Actually Works

 For individual users in active workspaces who have personally gone quiet, Slack's approach is different.
 These emails often highlight unread messages or activity in channels they belong to.
 The trigger is social: your team is talking, and you're missing out.
 This works because Slack's core value is being where the conversation happens.

 Slack also sends re-engagement emails based on feature adoption gaps.
 If a user has never set up their profile, never used a particular integration, or never created a channel, they might receive targeted emails about those specific features.
 These aren't generic "here's what's new" broadcasts.
 They're personalized suggestions based on what the user hasn't discovered yet.
+This pattern is covered in depth in our guide on feature adoption emails.

 The key insight from Slack's approach is segmentation by user type and behavior.
 A one-size-fits-all re-engagement email would miss most of these opportunities.
 Slack's emails work because they're responding to specific situations, not just "user hasn't logged in for X days."